-Date marks & storage
+Date marks and storage

 Date marking and storage labelling helps determine the shelf life of food products.